bestbit7/portfolio/_posts/2019-07-14-TimeSeriesAnalysis.md

 For the returns, there is no such significant trend for all four companies.
 Therefore, in the future, it would be beneficial to observe how stock price data is affected by other company's stock prices.
-Additionally, calculating ifferent time interval affecting how stock price, and their returns are affected would be nessecery.
+Additionally, calculating different time interval affecting how stock price, and their returns are affected would be nessecery.

 **6.**